Barbiche/barbiche.github.io/_games/a_lost_fire.md

 ![../assets/img/a_lost_fire_gameplay.png](../assets/img/a_lost_fire_gameplay.png)

-> This is my first compo game, so basically the first game where every pieces of content are handmade by me.
+This is my first compo game, which means the first game where every pieces of content are handmade by me.
 This is not my best entry, but it was a pleasant relief, and even if this project remains a bit buggy, I do keep some affect to this game.